DavidRafanan/Tuber/README.md

 # Tuber

-Tuber is an app where you can request tubes and people will bring it to you
+Tuber is an iOS app where you can request tubes and people will bring it to you

 <h2>How it works</h2>